crscardellino/crscardellino.github.io/_harp/public/posts/python-to-scala-ii.md

 understand the basics of Scala.
 Scala is a multi-paradigm language and can be used for imperative programming.
 Still, if you are learning Scala I would recommend you to learn something on functional programming.
 Otherwise you will be wasting the full Scala potential.
-If you are interesting in this matter there should be lots of tutorials and resources on the internet, but my personal recommendation is to take the [Functional Programming Principles in Scala](https://www.coursera.org/course/progfun), in
+If you are interested in this matter there should be lots of tutorials and resources on the internet, but my personal recommendation is to take the [Functional Programming Principles in Scala](https://www.coursera.org/course/progfun), in